In-house Staffing vs Managed Staffing – The Pros and Cons

 Advantages of Managed Staffing

 • With Managed staffing, the cost is predictable and budget-friendly.
-There is no additional price, such as medical benefits or bonuses attached to managed staffing.
-The company only needs to pay for the services selected during onboarding a managed service provider.
+No additional price, such as medical benefits or bonuses, is attached to managed staffing.
+The company only needs to pay for selected services while onboarding a managed service provider.

-• Managed service providers are experts at recognising respective business requirements and providing a staffing package that best suits the company’s business needs.
+• Managed service providers are experts at recognizing business requirements and providing a staffing package that best suits the company’s business needs.
 These services are offered under a serviced agreement, thus, ensuring zero burdens to the company.

 • Managed staffing offers unmatched subject-matter expertise and market experience.
-With great exposure to different domains, outsourcing service providers are capable of providing the best solution and approach to an issue.
+With great exposure to different domains, outsourcing service providers can provide the best solution and approach to an issue.

 Disadvantages of Managed Staffing